2022-2023 rate changes

 - Minor tariff language changes

-There is also a separate revision to SMUD's Open Access Transmission Tariff (OATT).
+- A revision to SMUD's Open Access Transmission Tariff (OATT)

 - General Manager's Report Volume 1